-AlL manages the Fund's assets and investments and agreed an Investment Management Agreement ("IMA").
-The investment objective is set out in the IMA and AlL have been given the discretion to make the day-today decisions to invest the assets in an appropriate way to meet the investment objective.
+The Fiduciary Investment Manager, Aon Investments Limited (AIL), manages the Fund's assets and investments as agreed in the Investment Management Agreement ("IMA").
+The investment objective is set out in the IMA and AIL have been given the discretion to make the day-to-day decisions to invest the assets in an appropriate way to meet the investment objective.

-In addition, the Trustees have appointed BNY Mellon as custodian of the Fund's assets.
+In addition, BNY Mellon act as custodian of the Fund's assets.